vetsuisse-unibe/NGS-course-docs/hpc-exs.md

 #### Exercise 2: Random Number Generation

-Create a new script test2.sh with VSCode and track it with Git:
+Create a new script test2.sh with VSCode  with the following code and track it with git.

 ```bash
  #!/bin/bash
 for i in {1..1000}; do echo $RANDOM >>randomNumbers.txt; done